- the bible's content

 Other blogs on my book websites include content about sharing faith.
 My "Many Good Thanks" blog (www.mayflowerdreams.com/blog), for example, has a prayer poem and other content about being thankful to God.
 There are also some Thanksgiving bible verses, and a Thanksgiving poem is connected to the Pilgrims.

 The photo in the blog entry on this page is a photo that I took of the Mayflower II, in Plymouth, MA.
 This photo also appears on page 310 and in the cover design of Unhidden Pilgrims.

 The second edition of Banking on Dreams was published by WestBow Press in October 2017.
 For this new edition, I added four photos, included connections to the American dream, changed a few items, and added more Christian content.
 The added Christian elements included multiple bible verses.
 For example, page 76 of Banking on Dreams, second edition, has this verse: "For the whole law is summed up in a single commandment, 'You shall love your neighbor as yourself'" (Gal.
 5:14 NRSV).
 After this verse is quoted by Lisa, who is the novel's protagonist, discussion happens about people doing volunteer work in order to love and to help others.

-Dr. Karen Petit is the author of Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, and Holidays Amaze.
+Dr. Karen Petit is the author of Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, Amazing Holiday Paws, and Holidays Amaze.
 She is thankful to God for the many miracles in her life.